jayson91/Rockbuster-SQL/README.md

    ## Visualizations

 Visualizations were created in Tableau.
-The link to the storyboard can be found here:
+The link to the storyboard can be found here: [Rockbuster Visualization] (https://public.tableau.com/app/profile/jayson2925/viz/RockbusterStealthLLCSQLTableau/ROCKBUSTERSTEALTHLLC?publish=yes)